DaViNLB/LynksLawnCare/replit.md

 - Updated business hours to Monday-Friday 9AM-5PM, weekends closed (January 27, 2025)
 - Added call functionality to "Call for a Custom Quote" button (January 27, 2025)
 - Updated email to lowercase: davinlynksservices@gmail.com (January 27, 2025)
+- Switched from in-memory to PostgreSQL database storage for all form data (January 29, 2025)
+- Implemented Google Sheets API integration for automatic data export (January 29, 2025)
+- Added scheduled exports: daily at 2 AM and weekly on Mondays at 9 AM (January 29, 2025)
+- Created admin endpoints for viewing stored booking and contact data (January 29, 2025)
+- Updated "Call for Custom Quote" button styling: transparent with white text/border, green text on hover (January 29, 2025)

 ## System Architecture